CarterStefan/visit_stafford/README.md

   - This user story is accommodated for by offering more than just suggestions for places to eat.
 There is also a tab to show local attractions and places to see, as well as various hotels should they wish to change hotels for the next time they stay.
 Again, these are all visible on the map, either by being shown individually, or shown all at once to compare locations.

 The third user story was - I am visiting Stafford for a wedding on Sunday.
 I will be staying from Friday - Monday.
   - For this user story I have created a section on the site which links up to a weather API.
 The area is automatically added to show the weather for Stafford over an 8 day period.
 This will give people visiting a good idea on what to pack, based on the temperature and weather description.
-I added a personal / playful touch to this byt adding a sign off message for each day based on the weather description code returned from the weather API. for example the weather code "800" will show the message "bring your sunglasses".
+I added a personal / playful touch to this by adding a sign off message for each day based on the weather description code returned from the weather API. for example the weather code "800" will show the message "bring your sunglasses".

   Also, this user would make use of the map and suggestions feature for creating a plan on where to eat and stay each night, along with what to do on the days around the wedding.